theUncanny/edna/src/note-help.md

 Only last 14 backups are stored to save space.

-To restore from a backup, unzip files to an empty folder and switch to it via context menu `Notes storage / Open notes in directory`
+To restore from a backup, unzip files to an empty folder and switch to it via context menu `Notes storage / Switch to notes in directory`.

 Encrypted notes are stored in their encrypted form.